Quick Summary

 Folic Acid Supplements

 For individuals who struggle to get enough folic acid from their diet, supplements can be an effective alternative.
 Folic acid supplements are widely available and can help address deficiencies that may contribute to hair loss.
-However, it’s important to consult a healthcare professional before starting any supplementation, as excessive intake can lead to side effects and may mask symptoms of other deficiencies, such as a vitamin B12 deficiency7.
+However, it’s important to consult a healthcare professional before starting any supplementation, as excessive intake can lead to side effects and may mask symptoms of other deficiencies, such as a vitamin B12 deficiency.

 Recommended Folic Acid Supplement Dose